datasets/geo-admin1-us/README.md

 [datapackage]: http://dataprotocols.org/data-packages/
 [doc]: http://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-1-states-provinces/

-## Preparation

-To run the script in order to update the data : see [scripts README](scripts/README.md)

 ## License

 All data is licensed under the [Open Data Commons Public Domain Dedication and License][pddl].